nitad54448/yappari-5-1/README.md

 After installing the program in a directory of your choice, some other subdirectories will be created : **/config**, **/drt**, **/files**, **/help** and **/models**.
 The **/models** directory contains png files with images for showing circuits.
 The **/config** holds xml configuration files, **/files** directory contains some examples of data files and custom definitions and **/models** some image files for models.
 The **/help** directory holds some images for this document and some help files.
 You can remove **/docs**, **/drt**, **/files** and **/help** but you must keep the **/models** and **/config** folders.

+Note that the decimal separator in Windows may have an impact on reading some datafile, see the __Read data__ section.

 This program will work on Windows 10 64 bits or Win 11 with regular screen resolutions.
 The main panel has a 1200*700 pixels; if you have very large resolutions of the screen the program may appear too small.
-I am planning on making an auto-resolution version but it's not my priority right now.
-Note that the decimal separator in Windows may have an impact on reading some datafile, see the __Read data__ section.
+In most of the case the objects will adapt to the resolution of the scree; it is also possible to resize the two panels (drag the middle slider).

 ## Panels
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this